pantheon-systems/documentation/source/content/guides/autopilot/01-introduction.md

 ### Does Autopilot perform tests on authenticated pages?

 Not yet.
 Currently, Autopilot only supports tests on anonymous access versions of pages.
-Support for authenticated (logged-in user) page tests are planned for a future release.
+Support for authenticated (logged-in user) page tests is planned for a future release.

 ## See Also